2011–12 Liverpool F.C. season

-The 2011–12 season was the 120th season in Liverpool Football Club's existence, and their 50th consecutive year in the top flight of English football, but they were not participating in any UEFA competition for the first time since the 1999-2000 season.
+The 2011–12 season was the 120th season in Liverpool Football Club's existence, and their 50th consecutive year in the top flight of English football, but they were not participating in any UEFA competition for the first time since the 1999–2000 season.

 Liverpool had mixed fortunes during the season; they enjoyed success in the domestic cups, winning the League Cup for a record eighth time – also their first trophy since 2006 – and reached the FA Cup Final, where they lost to Chelsea.
 By virtue of winning the League Cup, Liverpool qualified for the 2012–13 UEFA Europa League.
 The club's league form, however, was indifferent and they finished eighth, their joint-lowest Premier League finish since finishing eighth in 1994, resulting in Kenny Dalglish being relieved of his duties on 16 May 2012.

 Season review

 Pre-season

 Liverpool began their pre-season schedule with a fixture against Guangdong Sunray Cave on 13 July as part of their tour of China, with Liverpool narrowly winning 4–3.
-Christian Poulsen scored his first Reds' goal, David N'Gog and Andy Carroll grabbed one each and 18-year-old debutant Conor Coady also got a goal, with the new signing Charlie Adam featuring for 45 minutes.
+Christian Poulsen scored his first Reds' goal, David Ngog and Andy Carroll grabbed one each and 18-year-old debutant Conor Coady also got a goal, with the new signing Charlie Adam featuring for 45 minutes.
 On 16 July 2011, they continued their tour of Asia when they played the Malaysia All-Stars XI team.
 They won the game 6–3 despite a number of defensive errors.
-Charlie Adam scored his first goal from the penalty spot, Maxi Rodríguez and David N'Gog both got braces and Dirk Kuyt also scored to round off the victory.
+Charlie Adam scored his first goal from the penalty spot, Maxi Rodríguez and David Ngog both got braces and Dirk Kuyt also scored to round off the victory.
 On 23 July, they travelled to the KC Stadium to play Hull City where they lost 3–0.
 The game saw other summer recruits Jordan Henderson, Stewart Downing and Doni make their debuts.
 They later played against Galatasaray in Istanbul on 28 July and lost 3–0 again.
 Next, they played Vålerenga away on 1 August and drew the game 3–3.
 Daniel Agger hit a brace and Andy Carroll scored the other.
 They played their final pre-season game on 6 August at Anfield against Valencia, winning 2–0.
 Andy Carroll and Dirk Kuyt were on the scoresheet, although the latter's shot appeared to take a deflection off Sotiris Kyrgiakos before rolling into the net.